 At the heart of Isaiah stand four poems about a figure called "the Servant of the LORD" (Isaiah 42, 49, 50, 52-53).
 They are drenched in the language of election.

-The First Song (42:1-9): "Behold my servant, whom I uphold, my chosen, in whom my soul delights."
+The First Song (42:1-9): "Here is my servant, whom I uphold, my chosen one in whom I delight."
 The very first word about the Servant is election — bᵊḥîrî, "my chosen one."
 He does not volunteer; He is chosen.
 He does not self-appoint; God "upholds" Him.
 And the result: He will bring forth justice.
 Not "might."
 Will.

 The Third Song (50:4-9): Even the Servant's ability to serve comes from God.
 His tongue is "given."
-His vindication rests not on His own strength but on "the Lord GOD helps me."
+His vindication rests not on His own strength but on "the Sovereign LORD helps me."
 If the Messiah Himself operates by sovereign enablement, what does that say about ours?

 The Fourth Song (52:13-53:12): The summit.